openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

   - datascience
   - templates
 author_staff_member: lucas
-dark_background: true
+dark_background: false
 ---

-Last month OpenFaaS was at [Kubecon Barcelona][kubecon-homepage], a frequent topic was deploying data science models to Kubernetes and, of course, can OpenFaaS help deploy models?
+Last month the OpenFaaS team was at [Kubecon Barcelona][kubecon-homepage], a frequent topic was deploying data science models to Kubernetes and, of course, can OpenFaaS help deploy models?
 In this post we will introduce a new function template aimed at Python data scientists and walk through a concrete example of deploying a [PyTorch][pytorch-homepage] model.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Up bright and early?
 We&#39;re meeting for an OpenFaaS f2f with end-users, contributors and community.
 10.20am outside the keynote hall.
 See you there? <a href="https://twitter.com/hashtag/serverless?src=hash&amp;ref_src=twsrc%5Etfw">#serverless</a> <a href="https://twitter.com/hashtag/community?src=hash&amp;ref_src=twsrc%5Etfw">#community</a> <a href="https://twitter.com/hashtag/faas?src=hash&amp;ref_src=twsrc%5Etfw">#faas</a> <a href="https://twitter.com/hashtag/microservices?src=hash&amp;ref_src=twsrc%5Etfw">#microservices</a> <a href="https://twitter.com/hashtag/gitops?src=hash&amp;ref_src=twsrc%5Etfw">#gitops</a> <a href="https://t.co/Af3BmXvaKl">pic.twitter.com/Af3BmXvaKl</a></p>&mdash; OpenFaaS (@openfaas) <a href="https://twitter.com/openfaas/status/1131450940807098368?ref_src=twsrc%5Etfw">May 23, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>